timescale/docs.timescale.com-content/tutorials/tutorial-hello-timescale.md

 truly the city that never sleeps and Times Square is a good reflection of that!

 ### Conclusions and Next Steps
-In this tutorial you learned how to get started with TimescaleDB and Timescale Cloud.
+In this tutorial you learned how to get started with TimescaleDB.

-In **Mission 1**, you learned how to connect to a TimescaleDB database in Timescale Cloud and load data from a CSV file using `psql`.
+In **Mission 1**, you learned how to setup and connect to a TimescaleDB instance and load data from a CSV file using `psql`.

 In **Missions 2 and 3** you learned how to use TimescaleDB to conduct analysis and monitoring on a large dataset.
 You learned about hypertables, saw how TimescaleDB